Curriculum

 Our Curriculum

-The table below includes each of the topic areas.
-If you click on a topic title a curriculum map will appear giving you a snap shot of what’s taught in that topic.
+The table below includes each of the units that we will be teaching in the humanities (history and geography).
+As the units are taught, a curriculum map will appear giving you a snap shot of what’s taught in that unit.

 Year Group Curriculum Skills Overview